 Genius ERP: ready out-of-the-box for custom manufacturing.

-In many engineer to order (ETO) and manufacture to order (MTO) environments, such as construction, original equipment manufacturing, custom truck and trailer manufacturing, gas and liquid skids manufacturing, etc., there appears to be some tug of war between data and, in rare cases, information, between the master project schedule and the master production schedule...
+In many engineer-to-order (ETO) and manufacture-to-order (MTO) environments, such as original equipment manufacturing, custom truck and trailer manufacturing, etc., there appears to be some tug of war between the master project schedule and the master production schedule...

 (Beware: there are two different kinds of “on-time” delivery)